RichardRed0x/politeia-digest/issue-053.md

 **[D.R.E.A.M.
 2: Dream Harder](https://proposals.decred.org/record/5ef57f7)**

-Published 4 August by jy-p | edited 11 Aug | 28 comments
+Published 4 August by jy-p | edited 11 August | 28 comments

 This proposal presents a new look and messaging for decred.org, [showcased](https://dream.jholdstock.uk/) on a staging server by @jholdstock.

-Some background: In September 2020 an [RFP proposal](https://proposals-archive.decred.org/proposals/91becea) was submitted by @richard-red and approved with 85% Yes votes - but none of the four candidate proposals which were submitted managed to reach the 60% approval threshold.
-The closest proposal to the threshold was [D.R.E.A.M.](https://proposals-archive.decred.org/proposals/4532397) by @jz with 48% approval and turnout of 11,686 votes (comfortably over the 20% quorum threshold).
+Some background: In September 2020 an [RFP proposal](https://proposals.decred.org/proposals/91becea) was submitted by @richard-red and approved with 85% Yes votes - but none of the four candidate proposals which were submitted managed to reach the 60% approval threshold.
+The closest proposal to the threshold was [D.R.E.A.M.](https://proposals.decred.org/proposals/4532397) by @jz with 48% approval and turnout of 11,686 votes (comfortably over the 20% quorum threshold).

-Following the [failure of any of the messaging RFP candidates to pass](https://proposals-archive.decred.org/proposals/91becea) in September 2020, @jy-p was not satisfied with how the RFP process went and, rather than repeat a similar process to revise the messaging now, has worked with @jz, @jholdstock and @saender to prepare a refreshed and simplified website for decred.org.
+Following the [failure of any of the messaging RFP candidates to pass](https://proposals.decred.org/proposals/91becea) in September 2020, @jy-p was not satisfied with how the RFP process went and, rather than repeat a similar process to revise the messaging now, has worked with @jz, @jholdstock and @saender to prepare a refreshed and simplified website for decred.org.

 > Design work from saender cost 2,010 USD, site work from jholdstock cost 2,650 USD, messaging work from jz was done free of charge, and management from jy-p was also done free of charge.

 Following discussion in the comments a translation budget of $3,000 was added, and some tweaks were made to the prototype site in response to comments (like adding more links to dcrdata).
 Comments are all supportive of the proposal and make suggestions for changing the site in various ways.